 Delaware Water Gap

 Pocono is a Native American word meaning, “stream between two mountains.”
-The Delaware Water Gap is the true namesake, for the area where Delaware River cut a gap between two mountains and formed what is now known as the “Gateway to the Pocono Mountains.”
+The Delaware Water Gap is the true namesake, for the area where the Delaware River cut a gap between two mountains and formed what is now known as the “Gateway to the Pocono Mountains.”

 Nestled between the Pennsylvania and New Jersey border, the gorgeous Delaware Water Gap has small-town charm, rustic hiking trails, and breathtaking views of the Delaware River.
 In the summertime, the Delaware Water Gap is a frenzy of hikers, paddlers, fishermen, tubers, and cyclists that flock to its trailhead to the Appalachian Trail.
+It’s the only town in Pennsylvania with full Appalachian Trail through-hiker support.
+Delaware Water Gap is a proud home to a community that welcomes hikers—and other visitors, of course!—and fosters a love of the outdoors.

 Delaware Water Gap is home to The Deerhead Inn, the oldest continually operating jazz club in the United States.
-The town is just minutes from the Delaware River, where you can go for a river trip with Edge of the Woods Outdoor outfitters.
+The town is just minutes from the Delaware River, where you can go for a river trip with Edge of the Woods Outdoor Adventures.
 Stop into the Village Farmer and Bakery for breakfast or one of 30 homemade pies.

 Shawnee-on-Delaware, founded in 1727, is home to the 1911 A.W.
 Tillinghast-designed golf course which is built on an island in the river.
 Stop in to The Shawnee General Store Since 1859 for coffee and a sandwich.